EnigmaCurry/blog.rymcg.tech/content/blog/proxmox/04-containers.md

 wget https://raw.githubusercontent.com/EnigmaCurry/blog.rymcg.tech/master/src/proxmox/proxmox_container.sh
 ```

-Edit the variables at the top of the script, or create them in your
+Read all of the comments, and then edit the variables at the top of
-shell environment to override them.
+the script to change any defaults you desire.
+You can also override
+the configuration defaults in your parent shell environment.

 Make the script executable: